The Best Binaural Microphone Revealed

 To take advantage of both functions however, you’ll need a suitable recorder.
 The CS-10EMs need 2-10V of plugin power from the microphone jack on the recorder and you’ll also need a line out/phones output to hear what you’ve recorded.
 Unlike others in this review, this unit won’t work with mobile phones.

 At this price point there are inevitably compromises – although not too many.
-We thought the Sennheiser Ambeo headset had the edge in terms of sound with more balanced highs, mids and lows but the Roland’s weren’t far behind.
+We thought the Sennheiser Ambeo headset had the edge in terms of sound with more balanced highs, mids and lows but the Roland offering, with their 20-20,000Hz frequency response certainly weren’t far behind.
 And, they’re kinder on the wallet.

 But, in quieter environments, the CS-10EM earphones can be noisy.
 The signal to noise ratio won’t win any awards and as a general comment, they are a little over-sensitive.

-Decent sound quality – well it is Roland
+- Respectable sonic quality producing good binaural recordings – well it is Roland

 Consider this product if: